AkhilHaroldPeter/Python/Python-Projects/Project2-RockPaper&Scissors/Readme.md

 1. macOS usually comes with Python pre-installed.
 To check if Python is installed, open the Terminal and type `python3 --version`.
 If Python is installed, it will display the version number.
 2. If Python is not installed, you can install it using [Homebrew](https://brew.sh/).
-Open Terminal and run the following command:
+Open Terminal and run the following command: brew install python@3.9

+### Linux

+1. Python is often installed by default on Linux systems.
+To check if Python is installed, open a terminal and type `python3 --version`.
+If Python is installed, it will display the version number.
+2. If Python is not installed, you can install it using your distribution's package manager.
+For example, on Ubuntu, you can use `apt`: sudo apt update sudo apt install python3